kendoctor/doomtrain/README.md

 Players need to eat food or take energy drink to recover energy.
 Eating or drinking will not immediately recover energy.
 There's a digesting process for eating or drinking which will recover energy in a certain period of time.

-#### Food And Drink
+#### Food And Drink(The Eaten)

 If players are lack of energy and feel thirsty, they need to eat and drink for status recovery.

 1. Hungriness, the desire for the player eating food
 2. Thirsty, the desire for the player drinking

+> Food feature

+Food sometimes will be some type of drink.

+1. Energy to get after digested
+2. Digesting time in ticks, the time in which the food will be fully digested
+3. Weight(This feature will be developed in later)
+4. Amount of thirstiness to be solved

+> Drink feature

+Drink sometimes will be some type of food which gives energy.

+1. Energy to get
+2. If this drink has energy to get, will need a digesting process.
+3. Weight
+4. Amount of thirstiness to be solved

+### Digesting

 The player has limited capacity for eating and drinking.
 When full, the player can not eat or drink any more, until food digested or drink absorbed.

-### Digesting

 Food or drink need a certain period of time to digest, finally transformed into energy.